SmartAQnet/CrowdsensorConfig/README.md

 It may happen that the app doesn't find the sensor in the user's wifi although he is available.
-In that case it asks the user to look on the sensor's screen for the IP-adress given to the sensor by the router and enter it.
+In that case it asks the user to look on the sensor's screen for the IP-address given to the sensor by the router and enter it.

 <img src="images/5.png"  width="230" height="360">